Interactive identification of individuals with positive treatment effect while controlling false discoveries: Numerical experiments

 The outcomes are simulated as a function of the covariates $X_i$ and the assignment $A_{i}$ following the generating model~\eqref{eq:work_model}.
 Recall that we previously used model~\eqref{eq:work_model} as a working model, which is not required to be correctly specified.
 Here, we generate data from such a model in simulation for a clear evaluation of the considered methods.
 We specify the noise~$U_i$ as a standard Gaussian, and the expected control outcome as $ f(X_i) = 5(X_i(1) + X_i(2) + X_i(3)),$ and the treatment effect as

 where $S_\Delta > 0$ encodes the scale of the treatment effect.
 In this setup, around 15\% subjects have positive treatment effects with a large scale, and 43\% subjects have a mild negative effect \footnote{R code to fully reproduce all plots in the paper are available at \url{https://github.com/duanby/I-cube}.}.
-More experiments can be found in Appendix~\ref{apd:sim_more}.

-The linear-BH procedure results in a substantially higher FDR than desired because the linear assumption does not hold in the underlying truth~\eqref{eq:bias-sparse} (see Figure~\ref{fig:bias-sparse}), whereas our proposed \peiZero controls FDR at the target level as expected.
-At the same time, the \peiZero appears to have comparable power as the linear-BH procedure to correctly identify subjects with true positive effects.
+For the \peiZero, we use random forests (with default parameters in \texttt{R}) to compute $\widehat m$, and use the automated selection strategy Algorithm~\ref{alg:select_RF} to select a subject at step~8 in Algorithm~\ref{alg:pei}.
+The linear-BH procedure results in a substantially higher FDR than desired because the linear assumption does not hold in the underlying truth~\eqref{eq:bias-sparse} (see Figure~\ref{fig:bias-sparse}), whereas the Selective SeqStep+ and our proposed \peiZero control FDR at the target level as expected.
+At the same time, the \peiZero appears to have higher power than the Selective SeqStep+ and the linear-BH procedure to correctly identify subjects with true positive effects.
+More experiments that explore different treatment effect setups can be found in Section~\ref{apd:sim_more}.